Open formula

 An open formula is a formula that contains at least one free variable.

+Definition and uses

 An open formula does not have a truth value assigned to it, in contrast with a closed formula which constitutes a proposition and thus can have a truth value like true or false.
 An open formula can be transformed into a closed formula by applying a quantifier for each free variable.
 This transformation is called capture of the free variables to make them bound variables.

 For example, when reasoning about natural numbers, the formula "x+2 > y" is open, since it contains the free variables x and y.
 In contrast, the formula "∃y ∀x: x+2 > y" is closed, and has truth value true.